-- 36.1 The parties to this agreement acknowledge that employees and management have a responsibility to maintain a balanced workload and recognise the adverse effects that excessive workloads may have on employee/s and the quality of resident/client care. - 36.2 To ensure that employee concerns involving excessive workloads are effectively dealt with by Management the following procedures should be applied: - (a) In the first instance, employee/s should discuss the issue with their immediate supervisor and, where appropriate, explore solutions. - (b) If a solution cannot be identified and implemented, the matter should be referred to an appropriate senior manager for further discussion. - (c) If a solution still cannot be identified and implemented, the matter should be referred to the Facility Manager for further discussion. - (d) The outcome of the discussions at each level and any proposed solutions should be recorded in writing and fed back to the effected employees. - (e) At each of the steps above the parties should aim to agree on a reasonable time frame for response - 36.3 Workload management must be an agenda item at staff meetings on at least a quarterly basis.
+- 37.1 The parties to this agreement acknowledge that employees and management have a responsibility to maintain a balanced workload and recognise the adverse effects that excessive workloads may have on employee/s and the quality of resident/client care. - 37.2 To ensure that employee concerns involving excessive workloads are effectively dealt with by Management the following procedures should be applied: - (a) In the first instance, employee/s should discuss the issue with their immediate supervisor and, where appropriate, explore solutions. - (b) If a solution cannot be identified and implemented, the matter should be referred to an appropriate senior manager for further discussion. - (c) If a solution still cannot be identified and implemented, the matter should, where possible, be referred to Manager for further discussion. - (d) The outcome of the discussions at each level and any proposed solutions should be recorded in writing and fed back to the effected employees. - (e) At each of the steps above the parties should aim to agree on a reasonable time frame for response

+- 37.3 Workload management must be an agenda item at staff meetings on at least a quarterly basis.
 Items in relation to workloads must be recorded in the minutes of the staff meeting, as well as actions to be taken to resolve the workloads issue/s.
-Resolution of workload issues should be based on the following criteria including but not limited to: - (a) Clinical assessment of residents' needs; - (b) The demand of the environment such as facility layout;

-- (c) Statutory obligation, (including, but not limited to, workplace health and safety legislation;

-- (d) The requirements of nurse regulatory legislation;

-- (e) Reasonable workloads;

-- (f) Accreditation standards;

-- (g) Replacement of employees on leave; and

-- (h) Budgetary considerations.

-- 36.4 If the issue is still unresolved, the employee/s may advance the matter through Clause 43 Grievance and Disputes Resolution Procedures.
+Resolution of workload issues should be based on the following criteria including but not limited to: - (a) Clinical assessment of residents'/clients' needs; - (b) The demand of the environment such as facility layout; - (c) Statutory obligation, (including, but not limited to, workplace health and safety legislation; - (d) The requirements of nurse regulatory legislation; - (e) Reasonable workloads; - (f) Accreditation standards; - (g) Allocations of staff, absenteeism and replacement of employees on leave; and - (h) Budgetary considerations. - 37.4 If the issue is still unresolved, the employee/s may advance the matter through Clause 45 Grievance and Disputes Resolution Procedures.
 Arbitration of workload management issues may only occur by agreement of all parties.

-37. SUPERANNUATION
+38. SUPERANNUATION

-- 37.1 The employer will make superannuation contributions into an approved Superannuation Fund nominated by the employee in accordance with the Superannuation Guarantee (SG) legislation as varied from time to time. - 37.2 An 'approved fund' means: - (a) Health Employees' Superannuation Trust Australia (H.E.S.T.A.); - (b) First State Super, or - (c) any agreed complying superannuation fund; provided that the employer shall not unreasonably withhold agreement unless it establishes good and proper reasons for the withholding of agreement. - 37.3 An employee will nominate one approved fund to which all statutory superannuation contributions shall be paid. - 37.4 Should an employee fail to nominate a fund, the employer will choose one of the above approved funds as the default fund into which contributions shall be paid under this Agreement. - 37.5 The superannuation contributions will be paid at ordinary pay, which for the purpose of this Agreement includes ordinary time worked on public holidays and public holiday loadings. - 37.6 Contributions:
+- 38.1 The employer will make superannuation contributions into an approved Superannuation Fund nominated by the employee in accordance with the Superannuation Guarantee (SG) legislation as varied from time to time. - 38.2 An employee will nominate one approved fund to which all statutory superannuation contributions shall be paid. - 38.3 Should an employee fail to nominate a fund, the employer will choose a default fund into which contributions shall be paid under this Agreement.
+A default fund must offer a My Super product and for the purpose of this Agreement includes the following: - (a) Health Employees' Superannuation Trust Australia (H.E.S.T.A.); - (b) any agreed complying superannuation fund; provided that SCC shall not unreasonably withhold agreement unless it establishes good and proper reasons for the withholding of agreement. - 38.4 The superannuation contributions will be paid at ordinary pay, which for the purpose of this Agreement includes ordinary time worked on public holidays and public holiday loadings. - 38.5 Contributions: